UnNyanCat/AntiDrop/README.md

 # AntiDrop
-Plugin pour empêcher le drop de certains objets
+Plugin for allow or deny drop of items choosed in the plugin